Emergency Procedures

 - Do not call the school in emergency situations so that phone lines can remain open for emergency communication.

 - Children will only be released to an adult listed in Skyward as an emergency contact.
-Please make sure you have appropriate photo identification with you.
+Please make sure this individual has appropriate photo identification.

 Before an emergency occurs, how can parents help?